Range

 |

-| Grounded Thermocouples
+Grounded

-are inheritantly tip sensitive; while RTD elements
+Thermocouples are inheritantly tip sensitive; while RTD elements are

-are isolated from their sheaths.
-A grounded
+isolated from their sheaths.
+A grounded Thermocouple will respond to a

-RTD counterpart. |
+counterpart. |

 |